Twitch vs. YouTube streaming: Which is best for you?

 How you make money on Twitch

 Twitch offers creators plenty of monetization features, but some of them are exclusive to the Affiliate and Partner programs.
+Learn how to become a Twitch Affiliate and take the first step to get started today!
 On the whole, though, Twitch offers creators more options to monetize than YouTube.

 Twitch's native monetization features, like inline ads or subscriptions, require creators to split their revenue with Twitch.
 On the other hand, landing sponsorship deals with companies lets you pocket all of the revenue, making sponsored advertising an attractive opportunity.

 Video ads are exclusive to the Twitch Affiliate program and Partner program.
+Learn more about Twitch Partner requirements and benefits if you are considering becoming a Twitch Partner.
 As a partner, you can choose to run ads in your streams and even pick the duration (between 30 to 3 minutes).
 You'll get paid per 1000 views, and the amount depends on different factors like the time of year (for example, revenue increases during the holiday season).

 Twitch splits the ad revenue with creators, but you can expect to make around $1-$2 per 1000 views.
 However, the payout can be as low as $0.25 per 1000 views too.